heytoshi/Portfolio/README.md

 + To	understand	the	concepts	and	techniques	of software	design

 + To	attain	a	system	level	understanding	of	the	computer

++ To	acquire	significant	project	experience	working	both	individually	and	in	a group	setting

++ To	develop	effective	problem	solving	skills

 ***